jackyyzhang03/birdcall-recognition/README.md

 ## Repository Organization

-This model contains the source code used to train the model and build the web application.
+This repository contains the source code used to train the model and build the web application.

 - `app/` - The source code for the web application
   - `static/` - Static CSS and JavaScript files